mohanmca/cassandra_playground/README.md

 ## Storage Architecture

 -   Only one commit log per cluster
--   Commit-logs are flused to sstables
+-   Commit-logs are flused to (via MemTable) sstables
--   When memtables are flushed to disk, they are written into SSTables (fast compression used by default)
+-   When memtables are flushed to disk, they are written as SSTables (fast compression used by default)
+-   Memtable and SSTable is sorted by primary-key and clustering-key
+    -   A partition-key would be exist within SSTable only one page
+-   SSTable very poor to find absence of key (hence we need bloom-filter)

 ## SStable - settings in cassandra.yaml